Frequently asked questions

 What does cancellation look like?

 Cancel anytime from your account settings — no retention conversation, no exit interview.
-You can export everything as CSV and PDF on the way out: every settlement, every brief, every anomaly, every audit log entry.
+You can export everything as CSV and PDF on the way out: every settlement, every brief, every finding, every audit log entry.

 What file formats do you accept?